The Double-Peaked Calcium-Strong SN 2025coe: Progenitor Constraints from Early Interaction and Ejecta Asymmetries: Summary and Conclusions

 We find that no current single progenitor channel model explains all the observations of SN\,2025coe.
 The early interaction and ejecta asymmetries put constraints on potential progenitor models.
 Future nebular spectral modeling across both thermonuclear and core-collapse scenarios will need to account for these constraints to pin down the progenitor channel diversity suggested by observations of CaSTs.
 Like other members of the double-peaked light curve CaSTs, SN\,2025coe underscores the need for multiwavelength follow-up observations at both early and late times to understand the diversity of the overall CaST landscape.

+We thank the anonymous referee for offering a careful and constructive consideration of our work.
 This research has made use of the \cite{NED}, which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration (NASA).
 We thank Dr. Yossef Zenati for sharing comparison models for our discussion.

 S.V. and the UC Davis time-domain research team acknowledge support from National Science Foundation (NSF) grant AST-2407565.
 M.M. the METAL group at UVA acknowledges support in part from ADAP program grant 80NSSC22K0486, from NSF grant AST-2206657, from NASA/{\it HST} program GO-16656, and from the NSF under Cooperative Agreement 2421782 and the Simons Foundation grant MPS-AI-00010515 awarded to the NSF-Simons AI Institute for Cosmic Origins -- CosmicAI, https://www.cosmicai.org/.
 R.B.W. is supported by the NSF Graduate Research Fellowship Program under grant 2234693 and by the Virginia Space Grant Consortium.
 J.E.A. is supported by the international Gemini Observatory, a program of NSF's NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the NSF, on behalf of the Gemini partnership of Argentina, Brazil, Canada, Chile, the Republic of Korea, and the United States of America.
 K.A.B. is supported by an LSST-DA Catalyst Fellowship; this publication was thus made possible through the support of grant 62192 from the John Templeton Foundation to LSST-DA.
 Time-domain research by the University of Arizona team and D.J.S. is supported by NSF grants 2108032, 2308181, 2407566, and 2432036, as well as by the Heising-Simons Foundation under grant 20201864.
-A.V.F.’s research group at UC Berkeley acknowledges financial assistance from the Christopher R. Redlich Fund, Gary and Cynthia Bengier, Clark and Sharon Winslow, Alan Eustace and Kathy Kwan (W.Z. is a Bengier-Winslow-Eustace Specialist in Astronomy), William Draper, Timothy and Melissa Draper, Briggs and Kathleen Wood, Sanford Robertson (T.G.B. is Draper-Wood-Robertson Specialist in Astronomy), and numerous other donors.
-AJ and BvB acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 Research and Innovation Programme (ERC Starting grant no. [803189], PI: A. Jerkstrand).
+The research group of A.V.F. at UC Berkeley acknowledges financial assistance from Gary and Cynthia Bengier, Clark and Sharon Winslow, Alan Eustace and Kathy Kwan (W.Z. is a Bengier-Winslow-Eustace Specialist in Astronomy), Timothy and Melissa Draper, Briggs and Kathleen Wood, Ellyn and Alan Seelenfreund (T.G.B. is Draper-Wood-Seelenfreund Specialist in Astronomy), and numerous other donors.
+A.J. and B.vB acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 Research and Innovation Programme (ERC Starting grant 803189, PI A. Jerkstrand).